lakejs/lake-docs/reference/selection.md

 ### insertBookmark()

-Inserts a bookmark at the cursor position or a pair of bookmarks at the beginning and end of the selection.
+Inserts a bookmark at the cursor position or a pair of bookmarks at the selection boundaries.

 * Parameters: